 Excavation, grading, underground retention, utilities

 Site Preparation is an act of grading, landscaping, building roads, and the sloping of an area where anything previously located has been cleared to make the project site free of obstruction.
-This can include grubbing (removal of plants/over-growth), building a pad for new buildings, or the demolition of buildings and other structures, clearing of demolished structures.
+This can include grubbing (removal of plants/over-growth), building a pad for new buildings, or the clearing of demolished structures.
 Site preparation also entails blasting, test drilling, landfill, leveling, earth-moving, excavating, land drainage and other land preparation.

 Clearing & Grubbing